-Northwest Public Radio is now in the jazz business, with a third program stream airing on its newest station, KJEM.
+Northwest Public Broadcasting is in the jazz business, with a third program stream airing on its newest radio station, KJEM.

 Launched on November 1, 2013, KJEM serves the thriving community of jazz fans and musicians 24 hours a day on 89.9 FM in Pullman and Moscow, and available worldwide through online streaming.

-Unlike the other NWPR stations, KJEM will be run by students, but under the guidance of NWPR’s professional management team.
+Unlike the other NWPB radio stations, KJEM is run by students, but under the guidance of NWPB’s professional management team.
 It is part of The Edward R. Murrow College of Communication’s “teaching hospital” model, which provides students with hands-on training in real-world environments.